derailed-dash/Advent-of-Code/docs/python/my-aoc-template.md

 ---
 # {{ page.title }}

-I like to start with a template file that looks like this:
+I like to start each AoC challenge using this template file.
+It brings together everything we've covered in the [Python Journey]({{'/python' | relative_url }}) so far.

 ```python
 """